 Cavities on the chewing surfaces of your molars present a unique problem.
 Placing an amalgam filling in this area puts the tooth at risk for fracturing as constant pressures cause the tooth to split.
 Composite resin placed in this area is more subject to wearing down and breaking.
 Inlays and onlays provide an alternative to these traditional fillings that strengthen teeth, rather than compromise it.
 Inlays are used when decay affects a single cusp, while onlays are used when decay affects two or more.
 Typically made from porcelain, these treatments are known as indirect fillings, as they are designed and created outside of the tooth rather than cured inside of it.

 Inlays and onlays have some benefits:

 Unlike traditional fillings, which are done in a single visit, placing inlays and onlays takes two separate appointments.
 During your first appointment, we clean the tooth and drill away the decay.
 After the decay is removed, an impression is taken.
 This impression is sent to a dental lab, where the inlay or onlay is created.
 Because it can take up to two weeks for the restoration to be returned, a temporary filling is placed while you wait.
 When the inlay or onlay has been sent back, you return for your second appointment.
 At this appointment, we make sure everything looks and feels natural, and then we cement the inlay or onlay into place.

 If a cavity has formed on the chewing surface of one of your molars, you may be a candidate for an inlay or onlay.
-For more information, or to schedule your consultation, call Smiles Cosmetic Dentistry by Dr. Shrenna Clifton today at (470) 400-2001.
+For more information, or to schedule your consultation, call Smiles by Shrenna Clifton, DDS today at (470) 400-2001.

 What our patients are saying about us.